stefaneichert/OpenLidarToolbox/README.md

 Open LiDAR Toolbox is a QGIS plug-in that provides one-step-processing of airborne LiDAR data from point cloud to LiDAR visualisations.
 The input required is an unclassified point cloud in LAZ /LAS format and the tool returns several outputs needed for interpretative mapping of archaeological features.
-The tools are optimized for archaeology, but have broader application for anyone primarily interested in visual inspection of airborne LiDAR data.
+In addition, several other tools are available for multi-step data processing.
+The tools are optimized for archaeology, but have broader application for anyone primarily interested in visual inspection of airborne LiDAR data or LiDAR for topographic mapping.

-Open LiDAR Toolbox is developed in collaboration between NHM Wien and ZRC SAZU as a part of the MALiAp scientific research project (ARRS N6-0132), which aims at the methodological maturity of airborne LiDAR in archaeology.
-The scientific background for the tool is published in open access peer reviewed papers:
+Open LiDAR Toolbox is developed in collaboration between NHM Wien, ZRC SAZU, and Graz University as a part of the MALiAp scientific research project (ARRS N6-0132), which aims at the methodological maturity of airborne LiDAR in archaeology.
+The scientific background for the toolbox is published in open access peer reviewed papers:

 Štular, B.; Eichert, S.; Lozić, E. Airborne LiDAR Point Cloud Processing for Archaeology.
 Pipeline and QGIS Toolbox.
 Remote Sens.
 2021, 16, 3225. https://doi.org/10.3390/rs13163225